RaulBelmonteSouza/TransactionSolution/README.md

 These two functions can be used in a simpler way in the ExchangeRate endpoints.

 ## Configuration
-It's a simple part with just one class that configure a bean to "see" a message source in the message.properties file.
+It's a simple part with just two classes, to have a specific place to put general configuration if needed.
-But the intention of this part is to have a specific place to put general configuration if needed.
+One class is to configure a bean to "see" a message source in the message.properties file.
+And the other is to configure the log of the requests received by the API.

 ## Exception
 This part is used to deal with the exceptions that can happen during the program execution.
 It has a GlobalException handles that allows the program to get, treat and return an appropriate response